wrenfold/wrenfold/docs/source/tutorial/integrating_code.rst

     };

 The example above is simplified.
 In practice you may wish to have different specializations for dynamic vs. static matrices, or support a matrix type with non-contiguous data.
-Check the ``wrenfold/span_eigen.h`` header for an example implementation.
+See the ``wrenfold/span.h`` header for an example implementation for Eigen.

 With our custom specialization in hand, we can call ``step_clamped`` with our matrix class: